johannalaitila/latextemplate/README.md

 # latextemplate
-An A4 Latex template with 1.5 line spacing for university reports etc.
+An A4 Latex template with 1.5 line spacing for university reports etc. Main.tex file for headers and config and contents.tex for basic content.